kovshenin/minimalgeorgia/readme.txt

  * Primary menu supports up to 6 items (depending on their names) because of the width limitation.
 If more are added, the extra is not visible.
  * The Preview script and stylesheet are loaded if you haven't placed any widgets on your sidebar, this results in a Color Schemes block in the sidebar.
 Drop at least one widget on to your sidebar to get rid of it.
+ * The minimum resolution for Minimal Georgia is 1024 pixels wide.
+The theme width is 960 pixels and the content width (including left and right sidebars) is 940 pixels.

 Translations: